 It would be worth investing in a Krakow Card for a 2-3 day trip, it includes unlimited public transport and admission to up to 40 museums.
 If you plan your route well for your trip, you can actually do most of it by foot!

 - Choose from a wide selection of tours with local guides.

 - You can download the In Your Pocket app to find yourself around the city

 Always make travel insurance a priority!
-World Nomads is my go-to guys, I’ve learnt this from experience.
+World Nomads is my go-to guys, I’ve learned this from experience.
 You can buy and claim online even when you’ve left home.
 I love that they give a little back too and support community development projects in various countries.

 LIKE THE BLOG ON REASONS TO VISIT KRAKOW IN DECEMBER?
 PIN FOR LATER!